Board of Directors

 - Please refer to the bylaws for details about write-in candidates.

 - Nominating petitions will be available 60 days prior to the annual meeting of the cooperative and must be obtained in person.
 Petitions are due back not less than thirty-five (35) days prior to the annual meeting.
-The GCEC annual meeting is always on the 2nd Saturday in February each year.
-The GCU annual meeting can vary but is usually a Saturday in June each year.
-As a general rule, GCEC petitions are available mid-December and are due back early January.
-GCU petitions are available late April and are due back mid-May.
-Please look for notices in your utility bill and/or currents magazine for exact dates or refer to the bylaws to determine when petitions are available and due.
+The GCEC annual meeting is typically the 2nd Saturday in February each year, but is subject to change.
+GCEC petitions are available mid-December and are due back early January.
+Please look for notices in your utility bill and/or other communications for exact dates or refer to the bylaws to determine when petitions are available and due.